hkirk/swtafp-slides/slides/01/01-intro.md

 ### Namespaces

 - Namespace lets you organize F\# programming related elements.
-  - Must be top level in a file<!-- .element: class="fragment" data-fragment-index="1" -->
+  - Must be top level in a file<br/><!-- .element: class="fragment"  -->
-  - All code in that file becomes part of that namespace<!-- .element: class="fragment" data-fragment-index="2" -->
+  - All code in that file becomes part of that namespace<br/><!-- .element: class="fragment" -->
-  - Cannot contain functions or values directly<!-- .element: class="fragment" data-fragment-index="3" -->
-  - Only contain types and modules<!-- .element: class="fragment" data-fragment-index="4" -->
+  - Only contain types and modules<br/><!-- .element: class="fragment" -->
-  - Can be declared implicitly<!-- .element: class="fragment" data-fragment-index="5" -->
+  - Can be declared implicitly<br/><!-- .element: class="fragment" -->
-- Styleguide prefer namespaces in all files<!-- .element: class="fragment" data-fragment-index="6" -->
+- Styleguide prefer namespaces in all files<br/><!-- .element: class="fragment" -->
-  - because of interopbillity with C#<!-- .element: class="fragment" data-fragment-index="6" -->
+  - because of interopbillity with C#

 ----

 ### Signature files (.fsi)

 - `FileName.fsi`&nbsp;is&nbsp;signature&nbsp;file&nbsp;for&nbsp;`FileName.fs`
-- Signature file describes
+- Signature file describes<!-- .element: class="fragment" -->
   - Types
   - Namespaces
   - Modules

-**Note**: We will get back to these

 ----